TRAVELLING TO SOA19

 HOW TO GET TO SOA19

-The International Convention Centre (ICC) is a major conference venue in Birmingham, England.
+The International Convention Centre (ICC) is a major conference venue in Birmingham, UK.
 The centre incorporates Symphony Hall and faces Centenary Square, with another entrance leading to the canals of Birmingham.

 From Birmingham International Airport, simply take the free and fast Air-Rail Link to Birmingham International railway station and then catch a train to New Street Station in Birmingham City Centre.
 This takes about a 10 minute and operates up to 9 times an hour.
 Alternatively, take a taxi from outside the airport to the ICC, which is 8 miles away.